JoernBerkefeld/SFMC-Cookbook/einstein/recommendation/README.md

 According to the offical docs, handing in skus is optional but I haven't tested that.
 Make sure the 2 arrays have the same length as the first item in one list is mapped to the first in the other; the second to the second; and so on and so forth.

-Match the value sent for "INSERT_ITEM" to the Product Code catalog field if you include a catalog file with your Personalization Builder implementation.

 The contact’s wishlist data is replaced by each subsequent trackWishlist call.
-If you want their entire wishlist to persist, please include all items in each call.
+Therefore, make sure to always include the entire _current_ list and remove entries from the call that the user deleted from it.

 ## Update Catalog